Skip to content

 mimeTypestringNoMIME type

-metadataRecord<string, string>NoCustom S3 object metadata
+metadataRecord<string, string>NoCustom object metadata stored on the R2 object

 For large files or streams where the content length is unknown, use chunkedUpload: